MicrochipTech/fpga-hls-examples/Training4/readme.md

 SoC only) -\> Base SoC with no HLS Accelerators -\> Run software without accelerators* (as shown in Figure 7‑5).
-SmartHLS will cross-compile the source code for RISC-V, then SmartHLS will copy the RISC-V binary to the board over SSH, using the BOARD\_IP specified in Makefile.user.
-The correct result should see RESULT: PASS as seen on Figure 7‑6.
+SmartHLS will cross-compile the source code for RISC-V, then SmartHLS will copy the RISC-V binary to the board over SSH, using the `BOARD_IP` specified in `Makefile.user`.
+The correct result should see `RESULT: PASS` as seen on Figure 7‑6.

 <p align="center">
 <img src=".//media/image51.png" />